dnspavankumar/ALFRED/RENDER_PYTHON_DEPLOY.md

 - **Application Error**: Check the logs in the Render dashboard
 - **No Open Ports Detected**: Make sure your app is binding to the PORT environment variable
 - **WebSocket Connection Failed**: Check CORS settings and make sure the frontend URL is allowed
+- **Werkzeug Error**: If you see "RuntimeError: The Werkzeug web server is not designed to run in production", make sure you're using `allow_unsafe_werkzeug=True` in the socketio.run() call

 ### Frontend Issues